 - The bounds (((f + 1)d, fLd + (f + 1)d)) for the B algorithm are not very tight. - Furthermore, the upper bound is somewhat large. - PSynchAgreement is a more efficient algorithm that uses the PSynchFD failure detector just like the B algorithm.
-I.e., each process P_i is composed of 2 MMT automata: - Q_i is i's portion of the PSynchFD algorithm - \mathbf{R}{i} is the main automaton.
+I.e., each process P_i is composed of 2 TIOA with bounds: - Q_i is i's portion of the PSynchFD algorithm - $\boldsymbol{\mathsf{R}}i$ is the main automaton.
 It includes the following: - informed-stopped_i inputs (which are matched with Q_i outputs); stopped state variable, that keeps track of the set of failed processes, i.e. processes j for which it has received the inputs informed-stopped(j){i};